 Archery has many hidden risks, so by joining the club you will be able to shoot in a safe environment, and you will receive lessons in how to shoot safely, how to maintain your equipment safely, and how to select the right archery equipment.

-Q. How do I learn to shoot / how do I go about joining?
+Q. How do I learn to shoot?

 If you don't want to wait, then there are other options for you to consider; the "Useful Links to Other Archery Pages" section contains links to companies that we are aware of that run starter sessions commercially.

 In the beginners’ class our coaches will teach you the basics of Archery and at the end of this period if you have caught the Archery bug and want to try to master archery, you may join the club immediately.
-If you decide not to stay then change your mind, you will not be permitted to do another beginners’ class, and must then join the club directly.
+If you decide not to stay then change your mind, you will not be permitted to do another beginners’ class, and must then join a club directly.
 (This is a rule of our governing body Archery GB).